TAKT-R-D/design-pattern/architecture/structural/ui/mvu.md

-# 🧩 MVU（Model-View-Update / Elm Architecture）
+# 🧩 MVU (Model-View-Update / Elm Architecture)

-## ✅ このスタイルの概要
+## ✅ Overview of this Style

-**状態（Model）と画面（View）、状態更新（Update）を純粋関数とメッセージで結びつける UI 構造スタイル。**
-Elm によって有名になり、関数型フロントエンドの代表的アプローチとなった。
+**A UI structural style that connects State (Model), Screen (View), and State Update (Update) using pure functions and messages.**
+Made famous by Elm, it became a representative approach for functional front-end development.

-## ✅ 解決しようとした問題
+## ✅ Problems Solved

-MVVM まで来ても、次のような課題があった：

-- 双方向バインディングが複雑になると状態の流れが追いにくい
-- ViewModel が肥大化し、どこで何が変更されているか分かりづらい
-- 非同期処理やイベントが増えるとロジックが分散する

-MVU は、

-> 「状態は 1 箇所に集約し、
->  すべての更新はメッセージを介して単一の Update 関数で扱う」

-というシンプルな原則でこれに応える。
+Even with MVVM, the following challenges remained:

+- State flow becomes hard to trace when two-way binding becomes complex.
+- ViewModels become bloated, making it difficult to understand where and what is being changed.
+- Logic becomes scattered as asynchronous processing and events increase.

+MVU responds to this with a simple principle:

+> "Aggregate state in one place, and
+>  handle all updates via a single Update function through messages."

-## ✅ 基本思想・ルール
+## ✅ Basic Philosophy and Rules

 ### ● Model

-- アプリケーションの状態を表すレコード / オブジェクト
+- A record / object representing the application state.

 ### ● View

-- `view : Model -> Html Msg` のように、状態から UI（仮想 DOM）を生成する純粋関数
+- A pure function that generates UI (Virtual DOM) from state, like `view : Model -> Html Msg`.
-- ユーザー操作は `Msg`（メッセージ）として表現される
+- User operations are expressed as `Msg` (Messages).

 ### ● Update

-- `update : Msg -> Model -> Model` のように、
-  メッセージと現在の状態を受け取り、次の状態を返す純粋関数

-### ● ループ構造

-- Model をもとに View を描画
-- ユーザー操作等から Msg が発生
-- Update が新しい Model を返す
-- 再度 View を描画

-このループを回し続けることで UI が動作します。

-## ✅ 得意なアプリケーション

-- Elm や PureScript などの関数型フロントエンド
-- Redux / TEA（The Elm Architecture）に影響を受けた React アプリ
-- 状態遷移が多く、イベント駆動の UI

-特徴：

-- 状態の流れ（データフロー）が非常に明瞭
-- デバッグ・タイムトラベルがしやすい

-## ❌ 不向きなケース

-- 関数型スタイルに慣れていないチーム
-- 小さなフォーム中心の画面だけのアプリ（オーバーヘッドになりうる）

-また、すべてを MVU に当てはめようとすると：

-- Update 関数が肥大化する
-- メッセージの種類が増えすぎる

-といった課題もある。

-## ✅ 歴史（系譜・親スタイル）

-- Elm 言語が提唱したアーキテクチャ
-- Redux や React Hooks など、多くのフロントエンド技術に影響
-- MVVM / Flux などと同じく、UI 状態管理の一つの流派として広く認識されている

-## ✅ 関連スタイル

-- **MVVM**：バインディングベースの UI 構造
-- **Flux / Redux**：単一ストア＋リデューサーという構造が MVU に近い
-- **FRP / Reactive Streams**：イベントストリームとしての UI モデル

-## ✅ 代表的なフレームワーク

-MVU（The Elm Architecture）は、関数型・宣言的 UI の世界で広く影響を与えている。
+- A pure function that takes a message and the current state, and returns the next state, like `update : Msg -> Model -> Model`.

+### ● Loop Structure

+- Render View based on Model.
+- Msg is generated from user operations, etc.
+- Update returns a new Model.
+- Render View again.

+The UI operates by continuously running this loop.

+## ✅ Suitable Applications

+- Functional front-ends like Elm and PureScript.
+- React apps influenced by Redux / TEA (The Elm Architecture).
+- Event-driven UIs with many state transitions.

+Characteristics:

+- State flow (data flow) is very clear.
+- Easy to debug and time travel.

+## ❌ Unsuitable Cases

+- Teams not accustomed to functional style.
+- Apps with only small form-centric screens (can be overhead).

+Also, trying to fit everything into MVU can lead to:

+- Bloated Update functions.
+- Too many types of messages.

+These are some of the challenges.

+## ✅ History (Genealogy / Parent Styles)

+- Architecture proposed by the Elm language.
+- Influenced many front-end technologies like Redux and React Hooks.
+- Widely recognized as a school of UI state management, similar to MVVM / Flux.

+## ✅ Related Styles

+- **MVVM**: Binding-based UI structure.
+- **Flux / Redux**: Structure of Single Store + Reducer is close to MVU.
+- **FRP / Reactive Streams**: UI model as event streams.

+## ✅ Representative Frameworks

+MVU (The Elm Architecture) has had a wide influence in the world of functional and declarative UI.

 - **Elm**
-  MVU の元祖となった言語／フレームワーク。`Model` / `View` / `Update` の構造が明示されている。
+  The language/framework that originated MVU.
+The structure of `Model` / `View` / `Update` is explicit.

 - **React + Redux**
-  単一ストアと Reducer による状態更新は、MVU の影響を強く受けている。
+  State updates via Single Store and Reducer are strongly influenced by MVU.

-- **React Hooks（useReducer など）**
+- **React Hooks (useReducer, etc.)**
-  `state` と `dispatch` による更新フローは、MVU 的な発想に近い。
+  Update flow via `state` and `dispatch` is close to the MVU idea.

 - **SwiftUI / Jetpack Compose**
-  単一方向データフローと宣言的 UI により、MVU に近いスタイルで UI を構築できる。
+  Can build UIs in a style close to MVU due to unidirectional data flow and declarative UI.

-## ✅ このスタイルを支えるデザインパターン
+## ✅ Design Patterns Supporting this Style

-MVU は形式的には関数型の構造ですが、オブジェクト指向のデザインパターンで見ると次の要素が強く現れる。
+Although MVU is formally a functional structure, the following elements appear strongly when viewed through object-oriented design patterns.

 - **State**
-  単一の Model にアプリケーション状態を集約し、その変化によって振る舞いを変える。
+  Aggregates application state into a single Model and changes behavior based on its changes.

 - **Command**
-  `Msg`（メッセージ）を「操作オブジェクト」として扱い、Update 関数で解釈する。
+  Treats `Msg` (message) as an "operation object" and interprets it in the Update function.

 - **Observer**
-  状態が変わるたびに View が再計算されるという意味で、Model → View の通知的な構造を持つ。
+  Has a notification-like structure of Model → View in the sense that the View is recalculated whenever the state changes.

-## ✅ まとめ
+## ✅ Summary

-MVU は、

-- 単一の状態
+MVU is a style that assembles UI with simple rules:

-- 純粋関数による更新
+- Single State
+- Update via Pure Functions
-- 宣言的な View
+- Declarative View

-というシンプルなルールで UI を組み立てるスタイルである。

-状態管理が複雑になりがちなモダンフロントエンドにおいて、
-**「すべての変更はメッセージを通じて単一の Update に集約する」** という発想は、
-他のフレームワークやパターンにも大きな影響を与え続けている。
+In modern front-ends where state management tends to become complex,
+the idea that **"all changes are aggregated into a single Update through messages"**
+continues to have a significant influence on other frameworks and patterns.